LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-03-migration-from-.NET-Core-2.2-to-3.0.md

 From the documentation in microsoft you have a large number of obsolete packages that are not needed.
 We need to change files around.

-We will be following the majority of what is in this tutorial but it also shows you information related to SignalR and health checks which for me wasn't related to MVC so those parts I am cutting out of the blog.
+We will be following the majority of what is in this tutorial but it also shows you information related to SignalR and health checks which for me wasn't related to MVC and I found so confusing I had to redo my project.

+So those parts I am cutting out of the blog.
 If you want to check them out, [click here](https://docs.microsoft.com/en-us/aspnet/core/migration/22-to-30?view=aspnetcore-5.0&tabs=visual-studio).
+Just don't let them confuse you like they did with me.

 ## Update .csproj file for .NET Core 3.0 ##